 Helping you comply with the latest legislation

 Smoke alarms and heat detectors installed correctly save lives.
 Fires in the home result in around 30 deaths and 1300 injuries each year.
-Current legislation covers fire detection and warning systems in private rented properties.
-However, new legislation requiring ALL HOMES to have linked smoke alarms was due to come into force in early 2021.
-The aim of this new legislation was to ensure that everyone in Scotland has the same level of protection from fire whether they own or rent their home.
+Previously, legislation covered fire detection and warning systems in private rented properties.
+However, new legislation requiring ALL HOMES to have linked smoke alarms came into force in February 2022.
+The aim of this new legislation is to ensure that everyone in Scotland has the same level of protection from fire whether they own or rent their home.